flightwatching/path-websocket/README.md

 # gyro-websocket
-send accelerometer info to a websocket concentrator to be used in WILCO (demo purpose)
+reads a file of positions and push it to a websocket

 Installation
 =======